godlytalias/Android/workspace/GTAcampuS/README.rst

 Simple and recommended install procedure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  - Open the browser on Aakash and visit this `link <https://drive.google.com/folderview?id=0B434AcDa-8UvYm5kV2tPNjBFTGs&usp=sharing>`_.  - Download and install the
+  - Open the browser on Aakash and visit this `link <https://drive.google.com/folderview?id=0B434AcDa-8UvYm5kV2tPNjBFTGs&usp=sharing>`_.- Download and install the
-  GTAcampus.apk file.
-  - Download the web-service files and host it in a server (if you want to use group-messaging feature).
-  - After installing the application, click on the GTAcampuS icon in the android application menu
+  GTAcampus.apk file.- Download the web-service files and host it in a server (if you want to use group-messaging feature).- After installing the application, click on the GTAcampuS icon in the android application menu
-  - On first use the application is to be initialized with the class timings and also server address where the web-service files are hosted
+.- On first use the application is to be initialized with the class timings and also server address where the web-service files are hosted

-.
-Alternate installation from your system
+.Alternate installation from your system

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - You can also download the application from `Amazon appstore <http://www.amazon.com/Godly-T-Alias-GTAcampuS/dp/B00E7AQLM0>`_.

 Usage